Global State of Tobacco Harm Reduction logo

 in Afghanistan

 Heated Tobacco Products (HTPs) are banned by law in Afghanistan.
 Under these regulations, it is illegal to sell, advertise, or market HTPs.
 The ban on these less harmful nicotine alternatives, compared to combustible cigarettes, will increase the demand for cigarettes in the country, putting smokers at risk of developing smoking-related diseases.
-In Afghanistan is illegal to sell HTP devices.

 Details & datasheet on HTP in Afghanistan